Honda XR250R Review – Is the Dirt Bike Worth Buying?

 Now that you’ve done your research and you’re (probably) as convinced as I am about how good of a choice these older XR dirt bikes are, where do you find one for sale?

-Whenever looking to buy used dirt bike (a Honda XR250R, in this case) I stick to these three options:
+Whenever looking to buy a used dirt bike (a Honda XR250R, in this case) I stick to these three options:

 Yes, there are dozens of more places to find a used Honda XR250R for sale, but I like those.

-What is the best year to buy a for Honda XR250R dirt bike?
+What is the best year to buy a Honda XR250R dirt bike?
 Any year from 1996-2004 (when they discontinued producing them).
 For the 1996 Honda XR250R’s, they updated the frame, chassis, suspension, and a few other minor items.
 From then on, there were no significant changes… except for the color.

-So the best years for Honda XR250R were 1996-2004, however the 1986-1996 editions weren’t lemons.
-If you find a used bike in the 86-96 range, just make sure you like the feel, make sure it’s been well cared for, and you should have decent dirt bike for not a lot of money.
+So the best years for Honda XR250R were 1996-2004, however, the 1986-1996 editions weren’t lemons.
+If you find a used bike in the 86-96 range, just make sure you like the feel, make sure it’s been well cared for, and you should have a decent dirt bike for not a lot of money.